 George Bush, a Republican, ran against Al Gore, a Democrat, in the race for president in the year 2000.
 The results of this election became controversial in the state of Florida, because the difference in votes was only 1700 out of 6 million votes cast.
 This constituted a manual recount in Florida of each vote cast leading to Bush’s eventual victory.
 His first act as President was the establishment of the No Child Left Behind Act, which raised standards of education in America.
 Among his presidential achievements are the cutting of taxes for federal income tax payers leading to fifty-two months of job creation, modernizing Medicare by adding a prescription drug benefit to the policy, making free trade agreements with a dozen different countries, while also granting benefits for the military and its veterans.
 His most significant and recognized act, however, is the way he handled the attacks on the World Trade Towers on September 11th, 2001.
 From which he formed the Department of Homeland Security, and strengthened the United States’ central intelligence.
 President Bush’s administration is remembered sometimes as negative in its relations to countries abroad, however he has interlaced throughout his presidency an underlying feeling of patriotism, perseverance and hope.

 After Bush’s eight year reign in office, the most diverse presidential election took place especially because for the first time in fifty-six years there wasn’t a current president or vice president running for office.
 It included the first female presidential candidate, Hillary Clinton, the first female vice presidential candidate, Sarah Palin, and the first African-American presidential candidate, Barack Obama.
-After the preliminaries, the official candidates for office became John McCain (Republican) and Barack Obama (Democrat).

 This post is also available in: Italiano